|

 systems, sights and sensors, to support a comprehensive training

+scene in the field.
 The system which supports the firepower is controlled

 by displays and advanced operating systems, helping the commander